 While it’s theoretically possible to earn Globalist via spend, it’s a moot point as there is no point chasing status if you aren’t booking Hyatt stays.
 A more realistic path might look something like:

 - – 5 nights received annually as a cardmember

 - – 1 free night earned after $15K spend (annual free night won’t post until after card anniversary, the second year you’d have 2 nights)

 - – 5 nights.
-An average number of nights redeemed from 60K signup bonus (could be as high as 12 if redeemed at Cat 1 properties or as low as 2 at Cat 7)
+An average number of nights redeemed from the signup bonus

 - – 15 nights, either paid revenue stays or points stays booked as part of your annual travels.
 The reality is, if you’re not staying a minimum 15-20 nights per year with Hyatt, you have no business chasing top-tier status in the first place.

 - 60 – 26 = 24 elite nights required